Sindo County

-Sindo County is a kun (county) in the North P'yŏngan province of North Korea.
+Sindo is a kun (county) in the North P'yŏngan province of North Korea.
 Most of the county consists of Pidansŏm, an island in the estuary of the Yalu River.
 Sindo was established as a separate county in 1991; previously, it had been part of Ryongch'ŏn, although it had enjoyed a brief existence as a separate county in 1967.

 Geography

 Lying in the northwest corner of North Korea, Sindo borders the People's Republic of China to the north and west, and faces the Yellow Sea to the south; to the east, it looks across a narrow expanse of sea at Ryongch'ŏn.
 Much of the county's land has been reclaimed through draining and filling.
 There are various islands offshore, and together with the Sindo archipelago make up the kun.
 The island of Pidansŏm is the westernmost point in Korea; it was formed by a 1958 reclamation project from several smaller islands.
 Other islands include Hwanggumpyong, Ssarisŏm, Kanŭnsŏm, Munbakto, and Wihwa.
 There are various alluvial plains and extensive reed fields.